Rickson van Hees

-Rickson van Hees (born June 21, 2002) is an American soccer player who plays as a right-back for club Jong Utrecht.
+Rickson van Hees (born June 21, 2002) is an American soccer player who plays as a right-back.

 Career

 Youth

 Van Hees played with local side SC Del Sol before moving to the Netherlands to join Vitesse in November 2015.
 He moved to NEC Nijmegen in 2018, going on to sign a professional contract with the club in 2019.

 Professional

 On April 20, 2021, van Hees returned to the United States to join USL League One side North Texas SC.
 He made his debut on May 29, 2021, starting against Toronto FC II.
 On August 12, 2021, van Hees and North Texas mutually agreed to part ways.

 Personal

 Van Hees was born in Glendale, Arizona to a Dutch father and Mexican mother.